Protecting our children's health

 - Press policymakers to put children’s health first.
 Overall, current rules protect the interests of the pesticide corporations much better than they protect our children.
 Pesticides stay on the market long after science shows they harm children’s health, and new pesticides are approved that may increase the risk.
 Find out how you can help press for policies that put children’s health first.

 - Vote for kids’ health.
-From local to state to national elections, hold politicians accountable to vote for kids’ health, not pesticide industry profits.
+From local to state to national elections, hold politicians accountable for supporting safe and healthy food and farming, and putting kids’ health before pesticide industry profits.

 Together, we can get this job done.
 We invite you to join the PAN family as we work toward these urgent and important goals.
 We'll keep you informed, plug you into smart actions and help you spread the word.
 Find us on Facebook and Twitter, too!